dfoerderreuther/aemstarter/README.md

 A key feature of AEM-Starter is the ability to quickly restore and restart from a backup.
 This is often necessary when developing functionality that requires a specific content scenario (e.g., a fresh translation project, content before rollout, or a specific workflow state).

 There are several tasks to create backups or restore and run/debug from the first or last backup.
-Create uncompressed backups for faster performance.
+Create uncompressed backups for faster restore performance.

 ### AEM Files / Dev Files